-How to apply Dioxidin in the nose with sinusitis: dosage for an adult and a child.
-Rinsing the nose with sinusitis.
-How can and should you rinse your nose with sinusitis?
-How to make turundas with dioxidin in the nose
+How to use Dioxidin in the nose for sinusitis: dosage for adults and children.
+Nasal rinsing for sinusitis.
+How can and should you wash your nose with sinusitis?
+How to do turundas with dioxidine in the nose

-Many people have faced sinusitis at least once in their lives.
-Pathology often arises as a complication after a flu or cold.
-The disease is difficult to treat, so it is important to choose an effective remedy that can eliminate the pathological process in the maxillary sinuses at the initial stage.
-Such an effective drug is Dioxidin.
+Many people have experienced sinusitis at least once in their lives.
+Pathology often occurs as a complication after suffering from the flu or cold.
+The disease is difficult to treat, so it is important to choose effective remedy, capable of eliminating pathological process in the maxillary sinuses at the initial stage.
+So an effective drug is Dioxidine.

 What is Dioxidin: composition and release forms